Reliance-RTS/VmsCompatibility/README.md

 Visual Studio solution.
 Open one of these in your preferred IDE and use the build command to compile and link the ELB which is named VMSLib.elb.

-### IMPORTANT WARNING
-At the time of writing (June 15th 2017) some of the included code requires an as yet unreleased version of the DBL compiler.
-Please contact Synergex for additional information.